-Parents of dependent students1 may apply for Parent Loan for Undergraduate Students or PLUS Loan to help pay their child’s education expenses.
+Parents of dependent students may apply for Parent Loan for Undergraduate Students or PLUS Loan to help pay their child’s education expenses.
+A student is considered “dependent” if he or she is under 24, unmarried, and has no legal dependents at the time the FAFSA is submitted.

 - The parent borrower must be the student’s biological or adoptive parent.